-Table 4.3: Regional Transportation Improvements Status
+Table 7.3: Regional Transportation Improvements Status

-STATUS STATUS А. Prairie Parkway Study (Illinois Tollway) The Prairie Parkway is a proposed limited-access tollway that would connect I-88 to I-80 through Kane, Kendall, and Grundy Counties.
-The project, while shown in the GO TO 2040 regional plan for the Chicago Metropolitan region, is in the feasibility study phase and is currently on hold.
-Feasibility Study (currently inactive) В. I-88 / IL 47 Full Interchange (Illinois Tollway) The Illinois Tollway is currently in Phase 1 engineering for a full interchange at I-88 and IL 47.
+STATUS STATUS Α. Prairie Parkway Study (Illinois Tollway) В. I-88 / IL 47 Full Interchange (Illinois Tollway) The Illinois Tollway is currently in Phase 1 engineering for a full interchange at I-88 and IL 47.
 Currently only a partial interchange, the completed project will improve access in all directions.
 Phase 1 Study C. U.S. 30 from IL 47 to Dugan Road IDOT is in Phase 1 to improve U.S. 30 using a Context Sensitive Solutions approach.
 The study includes the potential to widen U.S. 30.
 Phase 1 Study D. IL 47 from Kennedy Road to Cross Street IDOT is in Phase 1 to improve IL 47 using a Context Sensitive Solutions approach.
 The study includes the potential increase traffic capacity.
 Phase 1 Study E. U.S. 30 from near IL 47 to near IL 31 IDOT is in Phase 1 to improve U.S. 30 using a Context Sensitive Solutions approach.
 The study includes the potential increase traffic capacity.
 Phase 1 Study F. U.S. 30 from Orchard Road to Briarcliff Road This section of U.S. 30 currently is under construction by IDOT to widen the roadway to four lanes.
 Under Construction G. Proposed Metra Station Metra currently is studying the feasibility of extending Metra commuter rail service west of its current terminus in Aurora.
 Kendall County would need to provide funding for construction and operations.
 Feasibility Study Н. U.S. 34 from near IL 47 to Orchard Road This segment currently is under construction by IDOT to widen the roadway to four lanes.
 Under Construction I. U.S. 34 from Eldamain Road to Center Parkway IDOT currently is in Phase 1 engineering to determine potential traffic capacity improvements.
 Phase 1 Study J. IL 47 from IL 71 to Kennedy Road This segment of IL 47 currently is under construction by IDOT to widen the road to four lanes.
-Under Construction K. IL 71 from near IL 47 to near Orchard Road IDOT currently is in Phase 1 engineering to determine potential traffic capacity improvements.
-Phase 1 Study L. IL 47 from Caton Farm Road to IL 71 IDOT currently is in Phase 1 engineering to determine potential traffic capacity improvements Phase 1 Study М. Wikaduke Trail The four counties of Will, Kane, DuPage, and Kendall have identified a potential corridor for a north-south roadway linking I-88 and I-80, which seeks to provide a highway connection on the eastern end of Yorkville.
+Under Construction K. IL 71 from near IL 47 to near Orchard Road L. IL 47 from Caton Farm Road to IL 71 IDOT currently is in Phase 1 engineering to determine potential traffic capacity improvements Phase 1 Study М. Wikaduke Trail The four counties of Will, Kane, DuPage, and Kendall have identified a potential corridor for a north-south roadway linking I-88 and I-80, which seeks to provide a highway connection on the eastern end of Yorkville.
 It is currently part of an access study and in each county's long-term transportation plan, though parts of it currently are under construction in Kane and Kendall Counties.
-Long-Term Plan (some local construction) N. Eldamain Road from Menards to Galena Road Kendall County currently is in Phase 2 engineering for the construction of an extension of Eldamain Road.
-Phase 2 Engineering О. Eldamain Road from Highpoint Road to U.S. 34 This segment of Eldamain Road currently is under construction by Kendall County but does not include funding for a bridge across the Fox River.
-Under Construction P. IL 47 from Sherril Road to Caton Farm Road This segment of IL 47 currently is under construction by IDOT to improve connections from the south end of the Yorkville Planning Area to the Kendall-Grundy County line.
+N. Eldamain Road from Menards to Galena Road Kendall County currently is in Phase 2 engineering for the construction of an extension of Eldamain Road. nty currently is in Phase 2 engineering for the construction of an extension of Eldamain Road.
+Phase 2 Engineering Э. Eldamain Road from Highpoint Road to U.S. 34 This segment of Eldamain Road currently is under construction by Kendall County but does not include funding for a bridge across the Fox River.
+P. IL 47 from Sherril Road to Caton Farm Road This segment of IL 47 currently is under construction by IDOT to improve connections from the south end of the Yorkville planning area to the Kendall-Grundy County line.
 Under Construction

-Figure 4.5 - Proposed Regional Transportation Improvements
+Figure 7.5 - Proposed Regional Transportation Improvements

-Figure 4.5 - Proposed Regional Transportation Improvements
+Figure 7.5 - Proposed Regional Transportation Improvements